vitorjaguat/react-notes/README.md

 Besides using the methods contained in `firebase.auth()`, such as `.createUserWithEmailAndPassword(email, password)` and `.signInWithEmailAndPassword(email, password)`, we can also do such things by sending POST and GET requests to the REST Api.

+`firebase.auth()` gives access to what we call `Firebase Auth SDK`.
+SDK stands for software development kit, also known as "devkit".

 ### Signup

 The request should have this structure: